-The effects of smoking cessation, also known as the effects of quitting smoking, can make it extremely difficult for even the most determined, dedicated people to quit.
+The effects of smoking cessation can make it extremely difficult for even the most determined, dedicated people to quit.
 Nicotine, the main drug found in cigarettes, is a pretty addictive substance.

 The effects of smoking cessation are also mental as well as physical – many people develop an emotional attachment or dependence to cigarettes which means they must also deal with psychological effects of smoking cessation as well as physical effects.
 Many people also report that they are unable to deal with the weight that they gain, which is another effect of smoking cessation – people often report having an increased appetite.